Frequently Asked Questions (FAQ)

 Does BrailleBlaster support my embosser?

 A number of embossers are supported directly in BrailleBlaster.
 They include Index, Enabling, and ViewPlus models.
 However, if your embosser is not listed or you have issues with the listed manufacturer/model settings, please use the Generic manufacturer and Text only or Text with margins model settings.
 These Generic embosser settings will work with any model.
-If you have any issues embossing at all, please contact the team at and let us know what model of embosser you have and what issue you are experiencing.
+If you have any issues embossing at all, please contact the team at and let us know what model of embosser you have and what issue you are experiencing. [rewrite this answer]

 Does it do interpoint embossing?